Standing tall in the bustle of Eubric's centre, is the majestic stone construction of learning renowned and respected by all; the Embassy.

 History: Humans are the most populous race in Olegaia, comprising a little less than half of the planet's population.
 They rule nearly all the realms around the Crystalline Sea.
 The minority races often see them as oppressors and conquerors, for the curiosity and ambition of the humankind knows no boundaries.
 Because the race is so widely spread, it has attained a multitude of diverse cultures: for example, humans in Dastan live a very different life from the humans in Carthago, even though there is only a narrow sea in between the nations.
 Humans live approximately 60 years, although some individuals are known to have lived for over 100 years.

 Appearance: Elves are lither and slightly taller than the average humans, but their most notable feature are the pointed ears.
 Elves usually lack facial hair, so any individuals with beards and moustaches are likely to have ancestors from other races in their bloodline.
-Most elves have a yellow skin tone, although there are tribes with dark skin as well.
+Most elves have a yellow or fair skin tone, although there are tribes with dark skin as well.

 History: Most elves live in very secluded communities in far-off locations, which has prevented their numbers from growing despite their nearly infinite life expectancy.
 This has also resulted in diverse elven cultures that shun each other, such as the woodland elves, the dark elves and the nomad elves.
 However, in recent times many elves have felt drawn to the growing cities, so the race is finally starting to mingle with the rest of the world.